misaeedaz/wwi-dataset-sales-inventory-analysis/README.md

 ✋ **for clarity**

-The data was edited to show price elasticity, and you can see they used data in the Power BI file on the report section
+The data was edited to show price elasticity, and you can see the  used data in the Power BI file in the table view .